samiralam/rules-compendium/docs/phb/5-feats/index.md

 You gain the following benefits.

-***Battle Medic.*** If you have a Healer’s Kit, you can expend one use of it and tend to a creature within 5 feet of yourself as a [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action.
+***Battle Medic.*** If you have a Healer's Kit, you can expend one use of it and tend to a creature within 5 feet of yourself as a [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action.
 That creature can expend one of its Hit Point Dice, and you then roll that die.
 The creature regains a number of Hit Points equal to the roll plus your Proficiency Bonus.

-***Healing Rerolls.*** Whenever you roll a die to determine the number of Hit Points you restore with a spell or with this feat’s Battle Medic benefit, you can reroll the die if it rolls a 1, and you must use the new roll.
+***Healing Rerolls.*** Whenever you roll a die to determine the number of Hit Points you restore with a spell or with this feat's Battle Medic benefit, you can reroll the die if it rolls a 1, and you must use the new roll.

 ---